altumguides/altumguides.github.io/index.md

   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
+  - In general, when the subject is in the image, you don't want to mark it.
   - Times when you don't want to mark an image:
 	  - The main identity is in the picture and in focus.
 	  - The main identity is in the picture but older or younger.